isabella232/data-workbench.en-1/help/home/c-inst-svr/c-install-ins-svr/t-install-proc-inst-svr-dpu/c-svrs-ntwk-loc/c-mltpl-ip-addr.md

 ---
 description: If clients can reach an Insight Server through multiple networks (for example, through the corporate intranet and through the Internet), the address file must define a separate network location for each of the server's IP addresses.
-seo-description: If clients can reach an Insight Server through multiple networks (for example, through the corporate intranet and through the Internet), the address file must define a separate network location for each of the server's IP addresses.
-seo-title: Multiple IP Addresses for an Insight Server
 solution: Insight
 title: Multiple IP Addresses for an Insight Server
 uuid: 6ed00b47-8ba3-4127-a5db-7e684e573d9c